danieljprice/splash/docs/settings.rst

-To make a plot using different particle types in each panel (e.g. gas density in one panel, dust or dark matter density in another), use ’m’ (“set multiplot”) from the main menu.
+To make a plot using different particle types in each panel (e.g. gas density in one panel, dust or dark matter density in another), use ’m’ :ref:`sec:multiplot` from the main menu.
 If multiple types are present in the data read, the option appears to specify the particular types you want to use for each plot.